deepaklearner/sample_cypher/README.md

 Questions:
 1. What if owner1, owner2, owner3, any one is missing? what if all are missing?
 2. What if owner is inactive?
+3. When to send email? only for failure?
+4. How to process delta?